matter-labs/zksync-era/docs/guides/external-node/06_components.md

 the queue populated by the Fetcher and seals the corresponding blocks/batches based on the data obtained from the Fetcher queue.

-The actual execution of batches takes place within the VM, which is identical in both the Main and ZkSync nodes.
+The actual execution of batches takes place within the VM, which is identical in both the Main and zkSync nodes.

 ## Reorg Detector